casmith/habitrkr/README.md

 nvm install 20
 ```

-Then run `npm install` to pull down all of the project dependencies.
+Then run `npm clean-install` to pull down all of the project dependencies.

 ## Database initialization

 This project use posgresql.
 To quickly spin up a development instance using docker, first you'll need to set some database credentials as environment variables:

 ```
-export HABITRKR_DB_USERNAME=habitrkr
+export HABITRKR_DATABASE_USERNAME=habitrkr
-export HABITRKR_DB_PASSWORD=habitrkr
+export HABITRKR_DATABASE_PASSWORD=habitrkr
 ```

 ...and then run the following: